peteryxu/HH-gemini-multimodal-live-dev-guide/README.md

 ## Prerequisites

 - Google Cloud Project (for Vertex AI)
-- API access (Development API key or Service Account)
+- [AI Studio API key](https://aistudio.google.com/app/apikey) (for Gemini Developer API)
+- OpenWeather API key (if you want to use the weather tool)
 - Python 3.9 or higher
 - Modern web browser
 - Basic understanding of: